duniter/sakia-wallet.org/content/services/Duniter.md

 weight = 1
 +++

 [Duniter](http://duniter.org/) is an implementation of a Basic Income through cryptocurrencies.
-We call moneys issued by uCoin networks *Free moneys*.
+We call moneys issued by Duniter networks *Free moneys*.
 They respect the four economic freedoms as defined in the [Relative Theory of Money](http://vit.free.fr/TRM/en_US/) :

  * Freedom of democratic modification
  * Freedom to access to resources